Progress on Wastewater-based Epidemiology in China: Implementation Challenges and Opportunities in Public Health

 注释:

-1) Authors’ Contributions: 2) Competing Interests: 3) Ethics:
+1) Funding: 2) Competing Interests: 3) Ethics: 4) Authors’ Contributions:

 English Abstract

 Qiuda Zheng, Xialu Lin, Yingsheng He, Zhe Wang, Peng Du, Xiqing Li, Yuan Ren, Degao Wang, Luhong Wen, Zeyang Zhao, Jianfa Gao, Phong K. Thai.
 Progress on Wastewater-based Epidemiology in China: Implementation Challenges and Opportunities in Public Health[J].
-Biomedical and Environmental Sciences. doi: 10.3967/bes2025.133
+Biomedical and Environmental Sciences, 2025, 38(11): 1354-1358. doi: 10.3967/bes2025.133

 Citation: Qiuda Zheng, Xialu Lin, Yingsheng He, Zhe Wang, Peng Du, Xiqing Li, Yuan Ren, Degao Wang, Luhong Wen, Zeyang Zhao, Jianfa Gao, Phong K. Thai.
 Progress on Wastewater-based Epidemiology in China: Implementation Challenges and Opportunities in Public Health[J].
-Biomedical and Environmental Sciences. doi: 10.3967/bes2025.133
+Biomedical and Environmental Sciences, 2025, 38(11): 1354-1358. doi: 10.3967/bes2025.133

 • Public health authorities worldwide have adopted wastewater-based epidemiology (WBE) to monitor population health, particularly since the onset of the coronavirus disease 2019 (COVID-19) pandemic.
 WBE is a powerful surveillance tool for monitoring substance use and facilitating early warning of pathogen transmission and prevalence[1].
 In China, WBE has been routinely used by anti-drug authorities to monitor the consumption of illicit drugs and by the Center for Disease Control and Prevention (CDC) to evaluate the prevalence of pathogens in the population[2,3].
 In the annual report of the Drug Control Bureau of the Ministry of Public Security, WBE results are important for reflecting geotemporal consumption patterns and the effects of intervention campaigns.
 The tool could serve as part of the nationwide comprehensive public health strategy—Healthy China 2030.
 Our literature search revealed that over 300 WBE studies in China have been published since 2013[4].
 However, although this rapid research increase has expanded opportunities for public health surveillance, challenges in maximizing the benefits of WBE remain.
 The objectives of this review were to i) summarize recent advancements in the WBE methodology in China and its applications for public health benefits; and ii) identify challenges of using WBE in China and propose potential solutions to enhance its utility in shaping comprehensive public health policies.

-• China currently has several large-scale WBE programs, including one involving more than 500 wastewater treatment plants nationwide [5].
+• China currently has several large-scale WBE programs, including one involving more than 500 wastewater treatment plants nationwide[5].
 The accuracy and representativeness of WBE data depend on consistent and high-quality sampling protocols.
 The implementation of 24-hour composite sampling using autosamplers at an appropriate sampling frequency (≤ 15 min/sampling event) and low-temperature storage is recommended.
 However, owing to the difficulty in deploying autosamplers in remote regions, passive samplers may serve as an alternative for both remote rural areas and community-level monitoring[6].
 The performance of passive samplers can be affected by multiple factors, such as flow conditions, temperature, and suspended solids, resulting in lower sensitivity and potentially reduced representativeness compared with those of autosamplers.
 These limitations should be carefully considered, particularly when comparing data obtained from different sampling approaches.
 To address biomarker-specific excretion variations, establishing a WBE knowledge repository alongside adaptive tiered sampling network guidelines will be essential.
 Additionally, the systematic planning and development of multi-scale wastewater sample banks are required to advance research and enable retrospective tracing (Figure 1).

 Figure 1.
 Framework for advancing wastewater-based epidemiology implementation in China.
 This framework underscores the potential of the tool for the large-scale monitoring of public health in China, aligning with national health strategies such as Healthy China 2030.